hivesolutions/scudum/doc/kernel.md

 CONFIG_NLS_UTF8=y
 ```

-Other than these the basic ones refered in the [Raspberry Pi Configuration](rasp.md#kernel-configuration-file) should also be included.
+Other than these the basic ones referred in the [Raspberry Pi Configuration](rasp.md#kernel-configuration-file) should also be included.

 ## (Proprietary) Firmware